Tribhuvan University International Cricket Ground: Renovations

-After the devastating 2015 Nepal Earthquake, basic infrastructures of the ground were destroyed.
-Thus, Cricket Association of Nepal rebuilt initial basic infrastructures.
+After the devastating April 2015 Nepal earthquake, basic infrastructures of the ground were destroyed.
+Cricket Association of Nepal rebuilt initial basic infrastructures.

-In November 2025, first phase of upgrade was completed adding seating capacity of 10,000 along with six flood lights,construction began March 2025.
-Work was initiated by then Prime minister of Nepal K. P. Sharma Oli, who ordered to complete the work within 3 months, due to unforeseen circumstances of climate and production delays first phase was pushed further and was completed later in the year.
-Minister Kul Man Ghising officially inaugurated the floodlights and the stadium on November 16, 2025.
+In November 2025, first phase of upgrade was completed, adding seating capacity of 10,000 and six flood lights; construction had begun March 2025.
+Work was initiated by then Prime minister of Nepal K. P. Sharma Oli, who ordered the work to be completed within three months.
+Due to unforeseen circumstances—the climate and production delays—the first phase was pushed further and was completed later in the year.
+Minister Kul Man Ghising officially inaugurated the floodlights and the stadium 16 November 2025.